Ad

 • step 2

-Immediately drain the noodles and transfer to the ice bath to stop the cooking.
-This keeps the noodles firm, bouncy and extra chewy – exactly what you want for tsukemen.
+Prepare a large bowl of iced water.
+Bring a pot of water to the boil and cook the noodles for 2 mins.
+Drain and transfer to the ice bath to stop the cooking – this keeps the noodles firm, bouncy and extra chewy.
 Drain well.

 • step 3